Lokeshwaran-M/ox-engine/README.md

 ## need to update :

     - push -> to accept list of datas
-    - pull -> to accept docs
-    - pull -> to accept list of keys, times, dates, docs
     - vector.search -> all sim metrics

 ## directory tree :